python-discord/game-jam-2020/monkeys-and-frogs-on-fire/README.md

 ## Tutorial

 ### Movement
 - Your player moves with the WASD keys.

 ### Attacking
 - Your player will fire a spell when you click on the left mouse button, the spell will move to the direction your cursor will point on while clicking. hold the left mouse button to shoot a charging spell which causes more damage and knockback!
 - Your player will activate his powerup / ability when you press the right mouse button.

+- Your mana bar will control your abilities and charged spells, if the mana bar is empty, you are helpless until its recharged.

 ### Entities